1688168/Codes/java_stream.md

 Pattern pattern = Pattern.compile(" "); //java regex example
 long count2 = pattern.splitAsStream(sentence).count();//no stroage in intermediate steps

+//java remove space in a string by stream pattern and remove duplicate chars and sort
 //java splitting String into chars sentence.chars() //convert string to stream of char codes; string to chars .mapToObj(codePoint -> Character.toString(codePoint)) //convert char code to stream of strings